 Area 4: TC Electives (at least 6 credits)

-· Courses offered by other programs within the ITS department (anthropology) can also count as TC breadth electives if they are outside of the student’s concentration.
+- Courses offered by other programs within the ITS Department (anthropology) may also count as TC breadth electives if they are outside of the student’s concentration.

-· Full-time students can complete the M.A. degree within one academic year (fall semester, spring semester, and summer session).
+- Full-time students may complete the M.A. degree within one academic year (fall semester, spring semester, and summer session).